 I hope you found this California road trip Itinerary, ideas and travel inspiration helpful in planning your trip.
 The drive from San Francisco to San Diego on the Pacific Coastal Highway is truly one of the great American road trips.
-We are hoping to someday do a full West Coast Road Trip, a complete road trip from California to all the way to Washington covering all the destinations.
+We are hoping to someday do a full West Coast Road Trip, a complete road trip from California to all the way to Washington and Olympic National Park covering all the destinations.
 Fingers crossed!

 If you like scenic road trips, here are a few you might like: Amalfi Coastal drive, Moorea Island drive, Chapmans Peak drive, Grossglockner High Alpine Drive, Best of Alps Drive, Ring Road in Iceland, Douro River Valley Drive, Texas Road trips

 PIN IT FOR LATER